top of page

 Reasons to Join a MOAA Chapter

 You know the value of belonging to MOAA and your chapter.
 But when you’re talking to a potential new chapter member, it’s important to remember that many officers might have only limited knowledge of MOAA’s chapter system.
+Creating a dialogue and asking open-ended questions is the best way to find out if and how a chapter membership could help a prospective member.
+Find out as much as you can about their priorities in order to tailor a response that is more likely to resonate with them personally.

-Here are some aspects of membership that may appeal to them.
+Here are some aspects of membership that may appeal to them:

 1. Make yourself heard.
 MOAA’s chapters provide critical grassroots support for MOAA’s national legislative agenda.
 Chapter members let their legislators know what’s on their minds and open doors for MOAA’s legislative team in Washington, D.C.